 Interpolate Z (Linear)Creates a change to the elevation of a range of vertices by interpolating the Z values between two vertices on a linear line.

-Interpolate Z (Curve)Creates a gradual elevation change to the slope of a range of vertices by interpolating the Z values between two vertices on a curved line.
+Interpolate Z (Curve)Creates a gradual elevation change of a range of vertices by interpolating the Z values between two vertices on a curved line.

 Selecting Vertices